msimbao/techroomposter/README.md

 (Aframe)[https://aframe.io/] is a simple javascript library designed to allow you to make amazing web VR experiences using few lines of HTML.

+Below is the basic example and what it produces

 ```
 <html>
   <head>